BlueFocusContentUniverse/Jianying-notification/ARCHITECTURE.md

 ## System Overview

 The Jianying Notification system is designed to handle video render status updates asynchronously using Celery workers.
-When a video rendering process completes, it triggers a task that updates the database with the render status and OSS link.
+When a video rendering process completes, it triggers a task that processes the notification with the render status and OSS link.

 ## Components